BergQuester/bergquester.github.io/_posts/2023-01-31-ideal-company.md

 ## Who We Are

 We are in an industry that improves people's day-to-day lives or society.
 Our industry could even be something that most venture capitalists do not find attractive because it is too mundane.
-However, we are *not* in the data collection, Web 3, crypto, or toxic social media industries.
+We are not interested in being beholden to investors or shareholders, but in long-term financial stability.
+We are *not* in the data collection, Web 3, crypto, or toxic social media industries.

 ## Company Culture